 - Attention to correct installation and removal of Equals Protection of employees at excavations.

 Several factors come into play when developing a total “protective system”.
-The design of the system itself, how materials and equipment are handled in and around the excavation, and installation and removal of protective system components.
+The design of the system itself, how materials and equipment are handled in and around the excavation, and the installation and removal of protective system components.

 Design of Protective Systems against Excavation Hazards and Risks